 4. Start Composting

 Yet another to-do list staple.
-Composting is a must for so many reasons.
+The benefits of composting are endless.
 In addition to reducing your carbon footprint, you’ll also be reducing your spending.
-If you are able to compost a lot of your waste, that’s less in your garbage, and that means, you can look into reducing the size of your garbage can that’s collected each week (saving you money!).
-It also means you’ll be able to produce your own healthy nutritious soil without having to spend big bucks on the fancy dirt!
+If you are able to compost a lot of your food waste, that’s less in your garbage, and that means, you can look into reducing the size of your garbage can that’s collected each week (saving you money!).
+It also means you’ll be able to produce your own healthy nutritious soil from food scraps without having to spend big bucks on the fancy dirt!

 And we have good news: getting started with composting is not as complicated as you have been telling yourself it is.
-In the Earth Day spirit, get yourself, your household, or your family in the composting scene.
+In the Earth Day spirit, get yourself, your household, or your relatives in the composting scene.
 You can get started with something as simple as a compost pile on your lawn with some food scraps!

 Kick Plastic to the Curb

 Eliminate plastic pollution from our homes, streets, and ultimately, our oceans.
 Reducing plastic is one of the biggest individual challenges, but its impact is huge!
 Join the global effort to eliminate single-use plastic and save our oceans by banning plastic water bottles from your house for Earth Day’s sake!